sandeepbaraik/Thinkbridge/README.md

 Steps run the application

 1. Clone the project
-2. Navigate to MunicipalityApp folder
+2. Navigate to municipalityApp folder
 3. Install node modules using the command - npm install
 4. To run:
    i. ng serve